thesalmajudah/snowflake-dbt-astro/README.md

 <img src="images/snowflake.png" />

+Storage for both raw and transformed data.

 ## Data Pipeline

 <img src="images/dag.png" />

-My pipeline fetches the data from APIs, loads it to Google Cloud Storage, then doing the unnecessary transformations and load it again to Google BigQuery.
+My pipeline fetches the data from source, apply modeling and transformation then loads it to Snowflake.

 All steps are orchestrated in Airflow.

 ## Pipeline Automation

+<img src="images/schedule.png" />

 After setting up my pipline, I made a daily trigger to run it and collect new data (if exists)

-<img src="images/schedule.png" />

 ## Reproducibility